Raku/doc/README.md

     documentable start -a -v --highlight # Builds cache and generates pages.

 You need to do this only the first time to build the cache.
-When there's some change in the source,
+When there's some change in the source (done by yourself or pulled form the repo),

     documentable update

 will re-generate only affected pages.

 Documentation will be generated in the `html` subdirectory.
-You can use it pointing any static web server at that site, or use the development server based on Mojolicious using
+You can use it pointing any static web server at that directory, or use the development server based on Mojolicious using

     make run